mrj0nesmtl/loftsdesarts/docs/project-management/session-6/session-6-kickoff-narrative.md

 4. Integrate with existing admin-side systems
 5. Conduct comprehensive testing with user scenarios

+## Session 6, Part 2 Focus

+In Part 2 of Session 6, we'll concentrate on completing the following key systems:

+1. **Messaging System**
+   - Fix the 404 error when clicking "Message a Resident"
+   - Implement missing route handlers for resident messaging
+   - Complete the message thread and composition components
+   - Integrate real-time updates with WebSockets

+2. **Inquiry System Improvements**
+   - Enhance inquiry categorization and routing
+   - Implement response templates
+   - Create a more intuitive inquiry management interface
+   - Improve the inquiry analytics and tracking

+3. **Newsletter System**
+   - Design and implement the database schema
+   - Create subscriber management interfaces
+   - Build newsletter creation and editing tools
+   - Implement sending and tracking functionality

 ## Success Criteria

 By the end of Session 6, we should have: